jwilkinson1122/custom_addons/nwp_pod_administration_reception/README.rst

    :alt: License: AGPL-3

 ===============================
-Medical Administration Location
+Podiatry Administration Location
 ===============================

-Extension of medical that adds a Medical Administration Center entity as parents of Locations.
+Extension of pod that adds a Podiatry Administration Center entity as parents of Locations.

 Usage
 =====

 #.
-Go to 'Medical / Administration / Center'
+Go to 'Podiatry / Administration / Center'
 #.
 Click 'Create' and fill in the information.
 #.
 Click 'Save'